Skip to main content

 Side-by-side: the same scene at master quality on the left, smooth gradients and sharp edges, and at typical streaming on the right, with visible color banding in the sky and chroma bleeding around fine detail.

+Smooth gradients, sharp edges.
 Same scene, two compression budgets.
 Banding and color bleed on the right are what most streaming actually sends to your TV.

 What the numbers mean